mtheoryx/dnd-dh/DH-Sessions/session-12.md

 Talk to volo, he's pumping for answers, we don't tell about the dragon Quinn, take a gold, to bet against us
 Looking for something
-Last Coronal, disappeared from where the mad mage built tower Stone craft, alabaster throne, stolen from elves from under the dwarves noses Quest!
+Last Colonel, disappeared from where the mad mage built tower Stone craft, alabaster throne, stolen from elves from under the dwarves noses Quest!
 Find it, get it, or note where it is
 Monsters?
 Unique, catalog them for Volo